Why is the Niño de Atocha featured in Michael Jackson’s Beat It video?

 nino de atocha.JPG

-Santo Niño de Atocha is the patron saint of Spain, Mexico, and the wrongfully imprisoned.
-He also rescues people from danger.
+Santo Niño de Atocha is revered as the patron saint of Spain, Mexico, and those who are wrongfully imprisoned.
+He is also known for rescuing people from danger, making him a powerful symbol of protection and hope.

-Atocha is a neighborhood in Madrid, Spain.
-The Niño de Atocha represents Jesus as a child.
-The niño is dressed as a traditional Spanish pilgrim with plumed hat, wearing a cape adorned with a scallop shell.
-He is shown seated in a chair holding a basket and a staff with drinking gourd.
-The niño is venerated throughout Spain, Latin America and the Southwestern United States, especially New Mexico.
+The Niño de Atocha represents Jesus as a child and is associated with the Atocha neighborhood in Madrid, Spain.
+He is traditionally depicted as a young pilgrim wearing a plumed hat and a cape adorned with a scallop shell.
+He is seated, holding a basket of bread and a staff with a drinking gourd—symbols of his miraculous provision for those in need.
+His veneration extends across Spain, Latin America, and the Southwestern United States, particularly in New Mexico.

-The faithful started to suspect that their prayers had been answered by Our Lady of Atocha, who was sending the Christ Child to feed the prisoners.
-They checked the statue and found that the child’s shoes were worn, thus confirming his nightly escapades in the prison.
+The faithful soon believed that their prayers had been answered by Our Lady of Atocha, who had sent the Christ Child to aid the prisoners.
+Their suspicions were confirmed when they examined the statue of the Niño de Atocha and found that the child’s shoes were worn, suggesting he had been traveling to help those in need.

 Traditional image of the Niño de Atocha